gfw-api/gfw-area/README.md

-# Resource Watch Adapter CSV
+# GFW Area API

-This repository is the microservice that implements the carto adapter funcionality, which is exposed on the /carto endpoint.
+This repository is the microservice that implements the area funcionality

 1. [Getting Started](#getting-started)